 These sessions help patients with gestational diabetes have a healthy pregnancy.
 This program usually includes small classes of two to three people; we can also provide individual counseling if desired.
 Patients learn how to check their blood sugar levels to identify in-range and out-of-range readings.
 They also learn how various factors, such as pregnancy hormones, food, activity, medications, sleep, illness and stress can affect blood sugar levels, as well as how to treat hypoglycemia and prevent hyperglycemia.
 A registered dietitian will help plan nutritious snacks and well-balanced meals to optimize blood sugar levels in order to keep both mother and baby healthy.

 Houston Methodist’s certified diabetes educators provide consultations for insulin pump therapy and continuous glucose monitoring.
 They also help create a personalized self-management plan, so patients can gain control over their diabetes.

 Our free diabetes support group meetings provide a venue for patients to ask questions, receive support and gain motivation and knowledge.
 A diabetes support group is ideal for individuals who have received some form of diabetes self-management instruction.

-Meetings are offered once a month at three convenient locations - Houston Methodist Hospital (Texas Medical Center), Houston Methodist Sugar Land Hospital and Houston Methodist Willowbrook Hospital.
-For a full listing of the 2016 diabetes support group meetings, download our support group flyer.
+Meetings are offered monthly at five convenient locations - Houston Methodist Hospital (Texas Medical Center), Houston Methodist San Jacinto Hospital, Houston Methodist Sugar Land Hospital, Houston Methodist Willowbrook Hospital, and Houston Methodist The Woodlands Hospital.
+For a full listing of the diabetes support group meetings, download our support group flyer.
 Contact us at 832.667.LOSE (5673) for more information on our diabetes support groups.